 3 University policies or contracts may allow certain faculty members and other employees to exercise grievance or appeal procedures in addition to the processes set forth in these Procedures.
-Where a person covered by such a policy or contract has allegedly engaged in conduct prohibited by EOAA Policies & Procedures, the investigation and disciplinary process will proceed in accordance with these Procedures.
+Where a person covered by such a policy or contract has allegedly engaged in conduct prohibited by the Faculty and Staff ADDH Policies, the investigation and disciplinary process will proceed in accordance with these Procedures.
 Once all processes set forth in these Procedures have been completed (including any appeals), the affected faculty member or other employee may then, to the extent permissible under applicable law, exercise such additional grievance or appeal procedures.